CoCoLM: COmplex COmmonsense Enhanced Language Model with Discourse Relations: Methods

 \subsection{Eventuality Sequence Generation}

-As aforementioned, we leverage ASER, which uses eventualities as nodes and the discourse relations as edges, as the eventuality knowledge resource.
-ASER contains rich eventuality knowledge such as ``being hungry'' and ``being tired'' often happen together and people often ``make a call'' before they go.
-Interestingly, beyond the single edges, higher-order connections over ASER can also reflect insightful eventuality knowledge.
-For example, ``sleep'' and ``go'' are not likely to happen at the same time because ``sleep'' can be caused by ``being tired'' and there exist a \textit{contrast} connection between ``being tired'' and ``go''.
-To include the higher-order knowledge into the model, we propose to take the whole graph into consideration rather than just the edges.
-At the same time, considering the large-scale of ASER, it is infeasible to input the whole graph into a graph model.
-Motivated by DeepWalk~\cite{DBLP:conf/kdd/PerozziAS14}, we randomly sample paths to simulate the overall graph structure.
+Multi-hop path information have been shown useful and interpretable to provide extra context knowledge by connecting the concepts from ConceptNet~\cite{speer2017conceptnet} for commonsense reasoning tasks~\cite{lin-etal-2019-kagnet,wang-etal-2020-connecting}.
+Similarly, we generate eventuality sequences by leveraging \textsc{ASER}, which uses eventualities as nodes and the discourse relations as edges. \textsc{ASER} extracts rich eventuality knowledge from diverse corpus, such as ``being hungry'' and ``being tired'' often happen together and people often ``make a call'' before they go.
+It contains much larger scale of discourse relations than DisSent~\cite{nie-etal-2019-dissent}.
+Interestingly, beyond the single edges, higher-order connections over \textsc{ASER} can also reflect insightful eventuality knowledge.
+For example, ``sleep'' and ``go'' are not likely to happen at the same time because ``sleep'' can be caused by ``being tired'' and there exist \textit{contrast} connections between ``being tired'' and ``go''.
+To include higher-order knowledge into the model, we propose to take the whole graphical structure into consideration rather than single-hop edges.
+Motivated by DeepWalk~\cite{DBLP:conf/kdd/PerozziAS14}, we randomly sample paths to simulate the overall graph structure and generate eventuality-level co-occurrence information.